 There are countries where voicing your opinions can get you killed.
 These countries are far from espousing secular values.
 Many people experience the deprivation of their basic human rights, such as LGBT+ rights, freedom of religion, and free speech.
 All are neither being acknowledged nor implemented.

 Rebutting Bad Ideas

-Limiting free speech would do little to rid society of most undemocratic and bigoted attitudes.
+Limiting free speech would do little to rid society of the most undemocratic and bigoted attitudes.
 Banning bigotry and hatred will not end bigotry.
 On the contrary, the mindsets that promote vile ideas, hatred, and prejudice thrive when hiding in more virulent forms.
-Freedom to open-debate in a constructive environment is essential in educating people.
-This also become encouraged to counter ideas filled with bigotry and prejudice.
+Freedom to open debate in a constructive environment is essential in educating people.
+This also becomes encouraged to counter ideas filled with bigotry and prejudice.

 Freedom of speech, at times, emboldens some people to say obnoxious, false, or outright appalling things.
 Yet, free speech protects our right to challenge vile ideas without having to face persecution.
 Racism, bigotry, and prejudice aren’t merely defined stereotypes.
 Instead, they’re a language of harmful expression that only victims understand.
 Perpetrators who perpetuate inhuman attitudes conveniently deny that such a language exists.

 Additionally, social media has made people more vulnerable.
 Social Media Vigilantees feel emboldened behind the screen and seek out those who confirm their bigotry, prejudice, and biases.
 Racist political movements exploit (with impunity) social media platforms to spew hatred and prejudice against people.
 This anonymity feeds online bigotry and racism immensely.